LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 This error message sounds confusing as the range query should be able to retrieve documents that contain terms within a provided range.
 The date field should not have an effect on that.

-Let's check the documentation on the [Range query](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/query-dsl-range-query.html) to see what is going on.
+Let's check the documentation on [range query](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/query-dsl-range-query.html) to see what is going on.

 The culprit is the range query syntax!